pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/README.md

 ##### File Descriptors

 A file descriptor (FD) in Unix/Linux operating systems indicates a connection the kernel maintains to perform Input/Output (I/O) operations.
 In Windows-based operating systems, it is called filehandle.
-It is the connection (generally to a file) from the Operating system to perform I/O operations (Input/Output of Bytes).
+It is the connection (generally to a file) from the operating system that performs I/O operations (Input/output of bytes).
 By default, the first three file descriptors in Linux are:

 - Data Stream for Input - STDIN – 0